-LG OLED B8 is the entry level of LG’s 2018 4K HDR OLED TV lineup while LG OLED B7 is the predecessor.
-But in term of appearance, OLED B8 precisely is more similar to OLED C7 than B7A, particularly on their stand.
-Additionally, LG B8 is the only model of LG’s 2018 OLED TV that uses processor Alpha 7, while the higher models already use Alpha 9 processor.
-In the market, both of them equally come in 2 screen sizes those are 55 inch and 65 inch.
-And with the same screen (OLED55B8PUA vs OLED55B7A, OLED65B8PUA vs OLED65B8PUA), OLED B8 as a newer model is sold hundreds dollar more expensive than OLED B7.
-However, their prices certainly are not fixed and could still change at any time, particularly for LG B8 which recently launched.
-So, what new features offered by LG B8 and what are the advantages than the older model OLED B7?
+LG OLED B8 is the entry level of LG’s 2018 4K HDR OLED TV lineup while the LG OLED B7 is the predecessor.
+In terms of appearance, the OLED B8 is similar to the OLED C7 than the B7A, particularly on the stand.
+The LG B8 is the only model of LG’s 2018 OLED TV that uses the Alpha 7 processor, while the higher priced models use the Alpha 9 processor.
+In stores, both series come in 2 screen sizes those being 55 inch and 65 inch.
+And with the same sized screen (OLED55B8PUA vs OLED55B7A, OLED65B8PUA vs OLED65B8PUA), the OLED B8 is a newer model sold for hundreds more than the OLED B7.
+However their prices are not fixed and can change at any time, especially for the newer LG B8.
+So what new features are offered by the LG B8 and what are the advantages compared to the older model OLED B7?

 LG OLED B8 vs OLED B7 Key Specs

 |Sizes Available||55 Inch (OLED55B7A), 65 Inch (OLED65B7A)||55 Inch (OLED55B8PUA), 65 Inch (OLED65B8PUA)|

 |Dimming||Pixel Dimming||Pixel Dimming|

 |HDR Engine||Active HDR with Dolby Vision||Alpha 7 Processor|